 Two patterned (Patterns 65-6) and one plain tile type (Plain tile type 9) could not be identified from the pre-existing catalogue and have been drawn/catalogued as new patterns.

-Floortile gazetteer: Decorated tile e
+Floortile gazetteer: Decorated tile

-(see main Tile report for illustrations) -

-Early Patterns (Early 14th century))
+Early Patterns (Early 14th century)

 PATTERN 1.
 Design similar to BM 2213, early to mid 14th century.
 Contexts: (923) and (u/s)